casper-network/docs-archive/staking/staking.rst

 The un-delegate contract accepts 3 arguments:

-* delegator public key: The public key in hex of the account to un-delegate.
-Note: This has to be the matching key to the secret key that signs the deploy.
+* **delegator public key**: The public key (in hex) of the account to un-delegate.
+Note: This has to be the matching key to the secret key that signs the deployment.
-* amount: This is the amount that is being un-delegated.
+* **amount**: This is the amount that is being un-delegated.
-* validator public key: The public key in hex of the validator that the stake is delegated to.
+* **validator public key**: The public key (in hex) of the validator to which the stake is delegated.